SamuliLam/metrocloud-data-pipeline/README.md

     ```
     This will start:
     - 3 Kafka brokers in KRaft mode (each acting as both broker and controller)
+    - Schema Registry for centralized schema management
     - Kafka UI for monitoring (accessible at http://localhost:8080)
-    - Producer service that generates and sends IoT data
+    - Producer service that generates and sends IoT data with Avro serialization
-    - Consumer service that processes the data and generates alerts
+    - Consumer service that processes the data with Avro deserialization

 3. View the logs
     ```bash